Jon Hamm as Don Draper, mysterious ad exec and suburban dad

 - American Optical Flight Goggle 58 (FG-58) square-framed aviator sunglasses in yellow gold with brown lenses and “bayonet” temples

-- Jaeger-LeCoultre Reverso Classique wristwatch with a yellow gold case, square white dial, and brown alligator leather strap
+- Jaeger-LeCoultre Reverso Classique wristwatch with a rose gold case, square white dial, and brown alligator leather strap

 Don goes sans undershirt, as he does when briefly wearing the shirt again in a fourth season episode when chronicling his post-divorce progress.